 In a press conference, Interior Secretary Ryan Zinke says he will recommend that President Trump shrink Bears Ears National Monument.
 He does not release his report publicly or specify what changes it contains.

-Administration officials say that President Trump will officially announce plans to shrink Bears Ears, as well as Grand Staircase-Escalante National Monument, at an appearance in Salt Lake City on December 4.
-Native American activists and conservation groups immediately announce that they will sue to block the decision.
+At an appearance in Salt Lake City, President Trump officially announces plans to shrink Bears Ears by 85%, as well as Grand Staircase-Escalante National Monument by about 46%.
+Native activists and conservation groups immediately announce that they will sue to block the decision; Patagonia soon files its own suit.